Baukungri Hajw Gakhwnai

+In recent years, the Tourism Department of the BTC has transformed this traditional custom into a large-scale three-day organized event called the Baokhungri Festival.
+Though the central spiritual attraction continues to be the mass hill trek, the festival has expanded to include an ethnic food festival, cultural performances, and a range of traditional and contemporary adventure sports aimed at promoting ecotourism in Bodoland (BTR).

 History

 Celebrated on a day before Bwisagu by the Bodo people the tourism department of BTC has taken up to celebrate the traditional customs as annual festival since the last five years in a grand way, by introducing various programmes and adventurous sports to attract tourists from outside or in other words through systematic and organised way.

 Though it was celebrated by the Bodos in a traditional way in earlier times, in present times, thousands of people, irrespective of caste, creed and religions, throng and climb the Baukungri peak with festivity mood for welcoming the Bwisagu festival.

 Events

 The events typically include trekking of the Baukungri Hill, an ethnic food festival, a cultural show, and adventurous and indigenous sports.

 Tourists

 International tourists from neighbouring countries and western countries can be seen participating in the event.